Michael Grantham

 About

 When I started programming as a teenager, I was primarily interested in web development, and I started this website for some of my projects.
-I don’t do web development anymore, but I still enjoy doing different projects for fun outside of work.
+I don't do much web development anymore, but programming is my career, and my passion, so I still do projects outside of work.

 Professionally, I work as a Quantitative Software Engineer, writing high performance Monte Carlo Simulatons to enhance sports betting pricing models in C# and Rust.